Pagepro/pagepro-book/README.md

 ## Days off

-You have 25 days of holiday.
-There is no sick leave or the like.
-We added 4 days to 21 days of statutory holiday days for this type of cases.
-If you do not work the whole year, you calculate the amount of holidays in proportion to the work days worked.

 ### One day off

 Such a leave must be arranged for at least 48 hours before the planned day off.
 However, if an extraordinary situation occurs, you can report it later.
+In case of sudden need of day off inform your team on Slack general channel.

 ### A few days off